artemave/REST-assured/README.markdown

     RestClient.post 'http://localhost:4578/redirects', { pattern: '^/auth', to: 'https://myserver.com/api' }

-  Now request (any method) to http://localhost:4578/auth/something/useful will get redirected to https://myserver.com/api/something/useful.
+  Now request (any method) to http://localhost:4578/auth/services/1 will get redirected to https://myserver.com/api/auth/services/1.
 Provided of course there is no double matched for that fullpath and method.
   Much like rewrite rules, redirects are evaluated in order (of creation).
 In UI you can manually rearrange the order.

 ### Storage

-By default when you start rest-doubles it creates (unless already exists) sqlite database and stores it into file in the current directory.
+By default when you start rest-assured it creates (unless already exists) sqlite database and stores it into file in the current directory.
 This is good for using it for development - when you want doubles/redirects to persist across restarts - but may not be so desirable for using with tests, where you want each test run to start from blank slate.
 For that reason, you can specify `--database :memory:` so that database is kept in memory.

 ## TODO

 * Implement expectations
 * Support headers (extends previous point)
 * Ruby client library
+* Support methods in UI (at the moment it is always GET)
+* Don't allow to double internal routes.
+Just in case

 ## Author